microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 The What The Hack "challenge" format is perfect for team-based hands-on learning experiences.

 What The Hack is all about being "for the people, by the people".
-This repo is designed to share real-world hackathons that Microsoft employees have hosted with customers.
+This repo was originally created to share real-world hackathons that Microsoft employees have hosted with customers.
 There are some core principles:
 - Anyone can contribute a hack.
 - Anyone can use the content to host their own event.
 - Anyone can modify the content as needed.